 - Automatically update all results layer names, legend names, folder names, etc. when short IDs are renamed in a plan (currently you have to re-run your plan to get the layer names to update)

-- Allow terrain modifications using shapefiles or strings with elevations (this would make it much easier to extrude buildings or dig detention basins into terrain surfaces – any TUFLOW user will constantly be looking for zsh/zpoly lines that can do the trick!)
+- Allow terrain modifications using shapefiles or strings with elevations (this would make it much easier to extrude buildings or floodwalls or dig detention basins into terrain surfaces – any TUFLOW user will constantly be looking for zsh/zpoly lines that can do the trick!)

 - Allow 2D Flow Areas to be imported from a shape file instead of just coordinates (similar to the way breaklines and other polyline features can be imported)